simple12360/esp-test-tools-forked/docs/en/development_stage/rf_test_guide/rf_test_guide.rst

     EspRFTestTool Download Configuration Area

-Generally, the `DownloadTool <download-tool>`_ is used to download the firmware required for RF tests.
+Generally, the `DownloadTool`_ is used to download the firmware required for RF tests.
 However, for some simple firmware, such as non-signaling test firmware and adaptivity test firmware, EspRFTestTool can be used for quick flashing.

 - Pull down the Boot pin and re-power the chip to enter download mode;
 - By default, flashing is conducted through ``UART``;